CQCL/pytket-docs/manual/manual_circuit.rst

 ..
 Append onto different qubits with `append_with_map` (equivalent under `rename_units`)

 ..
-To change which units get unified, :py:meth:`Circuit.append_with_map` accepts a dictionary of :py:class:`UnitID` s, mapping the units of the argument to units of the main :py:class:`~pytket.circuit.Circuit`.
+To change which units get unified, :py:meth:`~pytket.circuit.Circuit.append_with_map` accepts a dictionary of :py:class:`UnitID` s, mapping the units of the argument to units of the main :py:class:`~pytket.circuit.Circuit`.

 .. .. jupyter-execute::